Awolize/Tower-Wars-Legacy/README.md

  Todo:
--	Animation for all the entities
+-	Animation for all the entities   // HALF DONE
 -	Base Soldier interaction
 -	Tower Select Target + Fire
--	Tower, Soldier placement for p2
+-	Tower, Soldier placement for p2  // DONE
 -	Redo Ground to fit in the new grid
 -	Delete Soldier
 -	Sell Tower